-- Helping the blind get the information and the products we need for active, independent lives through the National Federation of the Blind's Materials Center, which offers thousands of publications and hundreds of products especially designed for the blind.
-Brows the catalog and shop online at http://www.nfb.org.
+- Helping the blind get the information and the products we need for active, independent lives through the National Federation of the Blind's Independence Market, Library, and Technology Center, which offers thousands of publications and hundreds of products especially designed for the blind.
+Browse the catalog and shop online at NFB Products and Technology.

 - Conducting cutting-edge research on blindness, such as methods for conducting distance education courses using Braille and speech technology and better methods for travel or for accessing information, at our National Federation of the Blind Jernigan Institute.

 Request a free white cane from the National Federation of the Blind